Offensive Gin Rummy Tactics & Gameplay

 Teaser offensive Gin Rummy

-When giving advice, the Gin Rummy pros differentiate between offensive and defensive Gin Rummy strategies.
+When giving advice, the Gin Rummy pros differentiate between offensive and defensive Gin Rummy tactics.
 In this lesson, we will introduce you to some approaches to offensive play.
+The defensive style will be taken care of in next lesson.

 So, what does offensive actually mean in Gin Rummy?
 This style of play aims to achieve maximum success in the form of a gin as quickly as possible without paying much attention to the opponent’s moves.